ibm-cloud-docs/vmwaresolutions/services/mcv_viewinginstance.md

 # Viewing and deleting vCenter Server multizone instances
 {: #mcv_viewinginstance}

-View the summary and detailed information of the vCenter Server multizone instance.
+View the summary and detailed information of the VMware® vCenter Server multizone instance.

 ## Procedure to view the details of a vCenter Server multizone instance
 {: #mcv_viewinginstance-procedure-view-inst-details}